Why Do I Need a Child Care License?

 I have also seen things happen in unlicensed care, such as a recent SIDS death of an infant and the provider did nothing wrong but was in deep hot water without the protection of the license.

 Obviously, the police were involved in the death of a precious baby, but she didn’t have the licensing agency to back her up or provide guidelines for her AND she was in trouble with the law for providing unlicensed care.
 I hate to see this happen to another person who I know just loves kids and was trying to care for them.

 Check out the regulations for your state online.
 Click here to see the requirements for Oklahoma.

-Another perk of having a license is getting business.
+Another perk of having a child care license is getting business.
 Your name and contact information will be listed on the DHS website.
 Here in Oklahoma, the website for finding licensed providers is OKDHS.org.

 Being a licensed provider will allow you to be contacted with opportunities for training.
 You will learn to provide better care through training whether you take it online, in a college classroom, or in two hours blocks where it’s offered around your area.
 Training helps you learn and grow as a parent and a provider.

 Generally speaking, a license will help you attract a better quality of clients for your business.
 Most parents understand the importance of being regulated and how it can affect quality.
 In addition, parents will see you in a more professional light and treat you in a more professional way.